navidtor2466/DB-1404/README.md

 - 🗺️ Discover tourist attractions across Iranian cities
 - 👥 Find travel companions for upcoming trips
 - ⭐ Rate and comment on experiences
+- 👤 Follow other travelers and manage profiles

 ---